Green-Software-Foundation/if-db/manifests/if-docs-website/notes.md

 ## Static site storage

 Once the build process is finished, the static site is stored on servers waiting to transfer the site data to end users.
-There is an origin server that stores the whole static site, then a content delivery network (CDN) of servers storing a fraction of the total static site data for fast delivery.
+There is an origin server that stores the whole static site, then a content delivery network (CDN) of servers storing a cached fraction of the total static site data for fast delivery.

 We determined the total amount of data transferred when a new user loads the site using Google's PageSpeed API.

 For the origin server, we applied the CCF's storage coefficient of 1.2 Wh/TBh, multiplying by the total duration in hours, and converting to kWh.

 We then assumed the CDN is provided by Fastly - they have a CDN network with 46 Points of Presence (PoP).
+We do not have precise information about github-pages CDN set up, but we know they used Fastly in the no so distant past, so we assume they do today too.
 We have not been able to find quantitative estimates of the ratio of origin to PoP storage, only qualitative statements such as "much less" - we take a conservative guess and set the ratio to 10%.
-Therefore, for CDN storage we take 10% of the storage at the origin server, then multiply by 46 to accoutn for all the PoPs.
+Therefore, for CDN storage we take 10% of the storage at the origin server, then multiply by 46 to account for all the PoPs.

-The total energ used to store that static site is therefore
+The total energy used to store that static site is therefore

 `data-transfer size + (46 * (transfer size / 10))`